Your source for all things Josh Litton

 At this Zeus flung me from the mountain, which disappeared beneath me.

-I flew for what seemed like an eternity, whereupon I splashed down into the sea near the island of Lemnos.
+I flew for what seemed like an eternity, and falling quickly I splashed down into the sea near the island of Lemnos.

 No sooner had I fallen into the sea, which was unseasonably calm and warm and pleasant, than a giant fish, who introduced itself in a squealing descant as Dag Gadol, swallowed me alive.

-Tumbling into his belly, I thought I would die amid the refuse of half-eaten fish and the wafting odor of intestinal gas.
+Tumbling into his belly, I was sure that this was it: I would die amid the refuse of half-eaten fish and the waft of intestinal gas.

 For three days and nights I lived in his stomach while he swam here and there telling me his life story, which, when I added it up, made him several thousand years old.